You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 And yet Kyushu Ramen and Sushi is locally-owned, and the service and food are both stellar.

 This writer is a fan of their ramen.
 And their bao is quite good, as well.
+Though their salads, sushi, and much more is also great.

 Columbus Park Trattoria